ddan9/get2pic/README.md

 P.S.
 (6) This service script can also be a general solution for displaying/downloading pictures on demand.
 It can be from a database, it can be from another site, etc. The trick is that you can refer to it even from the usual "img" tag and everything will work

 P.S.
 (7) You can write an API service for aggregation between other image generators, it will have to accept a request and send it to other services, then pick up and display the resulting image.
-Thus, you can generate images in GPT-3 without waiting for the release of GPT-4 (only Sber has thought of this so far, but it has been implemented very badly - I checked)
+Thus, you can generate images in GPT-3 without waiting for the release of GPT-4 (only Sber has thought of this so far, but it has been implemented very badly - I checked).
+Lately I found [that](https://github.com/AYIDouble/ChatGPT-Simple-Tutorial-Image-Text-Code-Generation)

 P.S.
 (8) Accordingly, yes, you can simply ask him to display some image by reference.
 You can even display the video from the link.
 It can even give you a random YouTube video, music, etc. everything that is possible on Markdown (at the same time, this is on the default GPT-3, free to use)